I’m A Single Mom Of Grown Kids, & The Last Thing I Want To Do Is Start Dating

 Sometimes, when they were very little, being with them could feel acutely, almost painfully lonely.
 Then, getting a moment to go to the grocery store alone was a reprieve, like a return to myself.

 All of that waiting, and yet now, I don’t quite know what I’m supposed to do with myself.
-My sons transformed from children to adults — the men I wanted them to be — and I, too, expected to transform from single mom to… something else.
-But I’m still a single mom of four sons.
+My sons transformed from children to adults — the men I wanted them to be — and I, too, expected to transform from single mother to… something else.
+But I’m still a single mother of four sons.
 I’m just also not, really.

-Then, I was more mom than single.
-Now, I feel more single than mom.
+Then, I was more mother than single.
+Now, I feel more single than mother.
 Certainly, other people perceive me that way.
-I stayed in the small town where I raised them, where we were always so noteworthy — a single mom with four boys.
-I spent my life being Callum’s mom, Ben’s mom, Jack’s mom, Nathan’s mom.
+I stayed in the small town where I raised them, where we were always so noteworthy — a single mother with four boys.
+I spent my life being Callum’s mother, Ben’s mother, Jack’s mother, Nathan’s mother.
 Now I’m just Jen.
-But I still find myself reminding people: I’m Callum’s mom, Ben’s mom, Jack’s mom, Nathan’s mom, like a high school football star trying to squeeze into their letterman jacket decades later.
+But I still find myself reminding people: I’m Callum’s mother, Ben’s mother, Jack’s mother, Nathan’s mother, like a school football star trying to squeeze into their sports kit decades later.

 Advertisement